nicnosis/iu-courses/fa20/j363/web-syllabus.md

  1. A text editor--- [Atom](https://atom.io/) is recommended.
  2. A means of version control--- [Box](https://uits.iu.edu/box) is recommended.
 Google Drive and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.

 ### Hardware
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.

 It is also useful to have access to a large display, or dual display configuration.
-If you are bringing your own laptop to class, it is recommended to bring a mouse.
+If you are bringing your own laptop to class, it is recommended to get a mouse.

 <div style="page-break-after: always;"></div>

 ## Policies
 ### Attendance
-Students should make a serious effort to attend every lecture.
+Students should make a serious effort to attend every lecture (online or in person).
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

 Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
 You will also miss out on quizzes and participation activities if you miss class.